AbdullahHamadax/front-end-mentor/README.md

 # Frontend Mentor Projects

 Welcome to my Frontend Mentor Projects repository!
-Here you'll find a collection of projects I've completed from **Frontend Mentor**, an amazing platform designed to improve front-end development skills through real-world projects.
+Here you'll find a collection of projects I've completed from **Frontend Mentor**, an amazing platform designed to improve front-end development skills through **real-world** projects.

 ## About Frontend Mentor 🎨
 Frontend Mentor is a platform that provides a variety of frontend coding challenges to help developers improve their skills.
-Each challenge includes a design mockup and detailed instructions to implement the design using HTML, CSS, and JavaScript.
+Each challenge includes a design mockup and detailed instructions to implement the design using **HTML, CSS, and JavaScript**.
 Completing challenges on Frontend Mentor is a great way to practice coding, learn new techniques, and build a portfolio of front-end projects.

 ## NOTE ❗
 > This is a platform where the sole objective is to replicate the given design as closely as possible.
 As I'm still a beginner, my code may contain errors and unnecessary CSS properties.
 However, with each project, I'm learning and improving, and I'll continue to refine my code as my skills progress.